HBSniff/hbsniff.github.io/docs/developers.md

 2. Implement the ```exec()``` method from the ```SmellDetector``` interface, detection rules could be specified here.
    Specifically, You may use the populated ```List``` of JavaParser ```CompilationUnit``` called ```cus``` (all available classes) and ```entities``` (classes annotated with @Entity), as well as the ```declarations``` and ```entityDeclarations``` variables containing the tool's simplified abstraction of the raw ```CompilationUnit```.
 Please add the detected smells to the ```ProjectSmellReport``` instance named ```psr```.
 For more details, please refer to the Detector section.
 3. Add a ```SmellType Enumeration``` named ```$detectorName$``` in the ```SmellDetectorFactory``` class, this will allow the static factory to automatically initialize the implemented detector.
-4. Do not forget to add unit tests for the implemented detectors.
+4. Do not forget to implement unit tests for the new detectors.

 ## Implement a new metric

 For a better performance, currently all mapping metrics are implemented in ```io.github.hzjdev.hbsniff.metric.MappingMetrics``` since they share similar logics and could be evaluated in a similar fashion.

-If you intend to implement different metrics, we suggest following the architecture of smell detectors, i.e., create a static factory and related ```Enumerations```.
+To implement different metrics, we suggest following the architecture of smell detectors, i.e., create a static factory and related ```Enumerations```.
 The architecture of metric evaluation may be improved in the future.

-## Test locally over a project
+## Evaluate a project without specifying commandline parametres
 Please refer to the first 2 ```String``` constants of ``` io.github.hzjdev.hbsniff.utils.Const``` class.

 ```java
     public final static String DEFAULT_ROOT_PATH = "D:\\tools\\hql\\projects\\BroadleafCommerce";
     public final static String DEFAULT_OUTPUT_PATH = "D:\\tools\\hql\\projects";
 ```
-You could specify the default input and output path of classes manually.
-If ```-i``` and ```-o``` is not specified, an error will be raised, but HBSniff will still try these 2 default parametres.
+If ```-i``` and ```-o``` is not specified, an error will be raised, but HBSniff will still try to execute according to these 2 default parametres.